 Then, introduce a stretching program and at the very least decide if it's time to buy new trainers.

 The first step to managing shin pain is to address the burning inflammation.

 Icing is the undisputed king at cooling shin splints.
 It's cheap and very effective.

-The ice pack itself doesn't matter.
-What's important is to apply to the aching area for up to ten minutes several times a day if needed.
+Apply to the aching area for up to ten minutes several times a day if needed.